Ordförklaringar:

 There are specific rules to follow when planning a clinical study involving a medicinal product or a medical device.

 A trial protocol must be enclosed with the application.
-For clinical trials of medicinal products involving several countries and clinics, the trial protocolis the basis for uniform conduct and must contain all the information needed for participating clinics to conduct the trial of the medicinal product properly.
-The EU Regulation (536/2014) on clinical trials of medicinal products for human use provides information on what should be included when drafting a protocol for a clinical trial of a medicinal product.
+The trial protocol is the basis for uniform conduct and must contain all the information needed for participating clinics to conduct the trial of the medicinal product properly.
+Requirements for the content of the trial protocol are laid down in Regulation (EU) No 536/2014 on clinical trials of medicinal products for human use.

 Sponsor